wmcbrine/PDCurses/docs/IMPLEMNT.md

 ### int PDC_get_rows(void);

 Returns the size of the screen in rows.
-It's used in resize_term() to set the new value of LINES.
-(Some existing implementations also call it internally from PDC_scr_open(), but this is not required.)
+It's used in initscr() and resize_term() to set the value of LINES.

 pdckbd.c: